Netdex/Seppuku/README.md

 ### Configuration
-The template used for configuration is at https://github.com/Netdex/Seppuku/blob/master/Seppuku/Config/ConfigBase.cs, and is stored in seppuku.xml in the assembly directory.
+The template used for configuration is at https://github.com/Netdex/Seppuku/blob/master/Seppuku/Program.cs#L26, and is stored in seppuku.xml in the assembly directory.
 Modify the public properties to your heart's content.

+Each individual module also has it's own configuration, stored at `/Configuration`.
+Each module specifies its default configuration through the constructor.

 ### Module Development
 Modules are MEF contract based.
 See `Seppuku/Module/Internal/ModuleAlert.cs` for an example.